JBZoo/CSV-Blueprint/README.md

       last_num_less: 8.0                # x <  8.0
       last_num_max: 9.0                 # x <= 9.0
       last: Expected                    # Last value in the column.
 Will be compared as strings.
-      last_not: 'Not Expected'          # Not allowed as the last value in the column.
+      last_not: Not expected            # Not allowed as the last value in the column.
 Will be compared as strings.

       # Sum of the numbers in the column.
 Example: [1, 2, 3] => 6.
       sum_min: 1.0                      # x >= 1.0